CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions.md

 ##Ingest raw folder:

-If we only want to registerFor registering raw data of landsat execute the following command:
+If we only want to register raw data of landsat execute the following command:

 Enter to docker container madmex/antares: